chanslor/bcc-eBPF-tools-on-ol7/README.md

 After downloading the 7.4 .iso from [Oracle], my default kernel was 4.1 not 3.10 - I was unable to make ebf/bcc work, so these instructions use elrepo's kernel.

+Oracle Linux 7.4 .iso came with the [kernel-uek] as default:
 <img src="./default-uname.png">

 Check your default kernel
 ```bash
 uname -a
 ```

-Oracle Linux 7.4 .iso came with the [kernel-uek] as default

 Make sure your system is up to date
 ```bash